qian-o/MSDFAtlasGenerator/README.md

 ## Note
 Some parameters may not be the same as the original tool, please refer to the source code or the output page for specific content.

+Tip: Double-click the log to copy it to the clipboard.

 ## Screenshots
 ![1](./Screenshots/1.png)
 ![2](./Screenshots/2.png)